Memoricide: Allegations of memoricide

-The dissident historian Ilan Pappe deployed the concept of cultural memoricide as systematic attempt of post-1948 Israel in relation to Palestine.
-Also, the Spanish historian Jorge Ramos Tolosa has used this term in the context of the Zionist-Israeli practices in Palestine.
+The Israeli historian Ilan Pappé deployed the concept of cultural memoricide as systematic attempt of post-1948 Israel in relation to Palestine.
+Spanish historian Jorge Ramos Tolosa has also used this term in the context of the Zionist-Israeli practices in Palestine.

+According to one account memoricide was employed by Greece toward Macedonians of Slavic origin.

 Grmek used the term to describe activities of the rebel Serb forces in Croatia during the first year of the Croatian independence war.